jtrim/js-framework-demos/README.md

 # AngularJS demo

-#### Do yourself a favor and go download [LiveReload](http://livereload.com/)*
+* Quick note about asset compilation -
+I used [LiveReload](http://livereload.com/) when developing this demo.
 It watches the file system for changes and compiles coffee / scss and reloads the browser automatically.

-\* If you don't want to pay $10 (but trust me, you do), then you can just start by editing `build/demo.js`.
+If you don't have it / want to pay $10 for it, then you can just start by editing `build/demo.js` in stead of `src/demo.coffee`.
 Just be wary of this getting overwritten if you ever do decide to use LiveReload.

 #### TL;DR
 - Fork and clone this repo